lamberta/devkit-doc/native/android-setup.md

 	],
 ~~~

+On Android, it is crucial that custom .TTF file names match an internal font name.

 #####Splash Screen
 Define splash screen images for your game.
 For the complete list of image sizes required and other details [see the manifest documentation](../guide/manifest.html).